AdobeDocs/commerce-learn.en/help/app-builder/app-builder-functional-demonstration.md

 title: App Builder functional demonstration
 description: Learn about Adobe Developer App Builder used in Adobe Commerce with a technical demonstration
 landing-page-description: Learn about Adobe Developer App Builder used in Adobe Commerce with a technical demonstration
+short-description: Learn about Adobe Developer App Builder used in Adobe Commerce with a technical demonstration
 kt: 11762
 doc-type: tutorial
 audience: all